Bitbucket is getting a new navigation

 Answer: Pipeline Config sharing is scoped to the Workspace in which Pipeline Configurations are exported from.
 Exported Pipeline Configurations cannot be accessed by repositories that are not in the same Workspace.

-Question: How do I maintain the stability of the configuration when importing from another repo?
+Question: How do I maintain the stability of the configuration when importing from another repository?
 What happens if the config in the exporting repo changes and breaks my build?

 Answer: Pipelines Config import statements support pinning your import to either a Git Branch or a Git Tag.

-When targeting a branch, the import will always pull from the HEAD of that branch, meaning you will get the latest version of the exported Pipeline Configuration, we recommend using this model if you want to maintain currency with any upstream changes.
+When targeting a branch, the import will always pull from the HEAD if that branch, meaning you will get the latest version of the exported Pipeline Configuration.
+We recommend using this model if you want to maintain currency with any upstream changes.

-When targeting a Tag, the Pipeline Configuration will always be imported from the Commit referenced by the Tag pinned.
-This allows customers to create static point-in-time references and version their Pipeline Configurations.
+When targeting a tag, the Pipeline Configuration will always be imported from the commit referenced by the tag pinned.
+This allows users to create static point-in-time references and version their Pipeline Configurations.
 In the future, we may add support for pinning to specific commits if this is something users see value in.

 Question: How are variables and secrets handled when importing Pipeline Configurations?